LeiaNH/NWAfrica-Bird-Vessel-Interactions-Main/README.md

 # NWAfrica-Bird-Vessel-Interactions-Main

 This repository includes the data and R scripts used to reproduce the Boosted Regression Tree (BRT) models and main figures from the study "Seabird–vessel interactions in industrial fisheries of Northwest Africa: implications for international bycatch management" (Navarro-Herrero et al., 2025).
-In this study, we combined high-resolution seabird tracking data with information on industrial fishing and non-fishing vessels to study how nine seabird species interact with fisheries in Northwest African waters.
+In this study, we combined high-resolution seabird tracking data with AIS vessel tracking data from industrial fishing and non-fishing vessels to investigate how nine seabird species interact with fisheries in Northwest African waters.

-The scripts here focus on modeling interactions for three key seabird species.
-The dataset already includes seabird–vessel interactions (both encounters and attendances), along with all the covariates needed for the models and figures.
+The scripts provided here focus on modelling interactions for three seabird species that frequently attend fishing vessels.
+The dataset includes seabird–vessel interactions (both encounters and attendances), along with all the covariates required for the models and figures.

-To run the full modeling workflow—including data exploration, model tuning, fitting, and bootstrap resampling—use the mainBRT.R script.
-The results (plots, tables, and summaries) will be saved in the /output/ folder.
-To create the main figures shown in the paper, run the mainFigures.R script after the modeling is complete.

 ### Sample datasets